Last Updated on January 18, 2025

-Also referred to ad Jumna or Jamna (not Jamuna of Bangladesh) this river is famed for being the 2nd largest tributary of Ganga and the longest tributary in India.
-The river emerges from the slopes of the Champasar glacier in the Bandarpoonch Parbat on an elevation of 8,387 metres above sea level this place marks the lower Himalayan region of Devbhoomi Uttarakhand.
-The holy river travels over a distance of 1,376 kms and merges with the holy river of Ganga at the Triveni Sangam in Prayagraj which is one of the holiest locations in India and site for the famous Kumbh Mela of India which takes place once in every 12 years.
-All this shows that the river holds incredible religious and holy place in the hearts of devout Hindus.
+Also referred to as Jumna or Jamna (not Jamuna of Bangladesh), this river is famed for being the 2nd largest tributary of the Ganga and the longest tributary in India.
+The river emerges from the slopes of the Champasar glacier in the Bandarpoonch Parbat at an elevation of 8,387 meters above sea level.
+This place marks the lower Himalayan region of Devbhoomi Uttarakhand.
+The holy river travels over a distance of 1,376 km and merges with the holy river Ganga at the Triveni Sangam in Prayagraj, which is one of the holiest locations in India and the site for the famous Kumbh Mela, which takes place once every 12 years.
+All this shows that the river holds an incredible religious and holy place in the hearts of devout Hindus.

 About Banderpooch Peaks

-Literally translating into ‘tail of the monkey’ and adorned in the Garhwal division of Himalayas this mountain massif is named and dedicated to lord Hanuman.
-It is strategically situated all along the western edge of the high Himalayan ranges and covered in white snow making a visit here feel like a dream come true.
-Lying within the famous Govind Pashu national park and wildlife sanctuary this is also a major watershed for Yamuna river whose source can be traced back to above and beyond Yamunotri temple shrine.
-The peak was first summited by Maj Gen Harold Williams in the year 1950 which also included the great legendary mountaineer – Tenzing Norgay.
-The place forms the perfect destination for outdoor adventure seekers and fun seeking travellers.
+Literally translating to ‘tail of the monkey’ and located in the Garhwal division of the Himalayas, this mountain massif is named and dedicated to Lord Hanuman.
+It is strategically situated along the western edge of the high Himalayan ranges and is covered in white snow, making a visit here feel like a dream come true.
+Lying within the famous Govind Pashu National Park and Wildlife Sanctuary, it is also a major watershed for the Yamuna River, whose source can be traced back to above and beyond the Yamunotri temple shrine.
+The peak was first summited by Maj Gen Harold Williams in 1950, which also included the legendary mountaineer Tenzing Norgay.
+The place forms the perfect destination for outdoor adventure seekers and fun-seeking travelers.

 Course of Yamuna River